smosley/public.lab/demo/drupal.bare/readme.md

 Context: Drupal7

 Sometimes it may be necessary to populate a Drupal node with HTML markup that in a way that was not originally anticipated by the theme originator.
-This scenario is described in more detail in the following blog post [fn01].
+This scenario is described in more detail in the following blog post "Make a custom HTML page in Drupal without file access or custom templates"[fn01].

 For example: